CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/getting-started.md

     "vout": 0
   }
 ]'
-shibetoshi:~$ dogecoin-cli createrawtransaction "$utxos_to_use" '{"nWSYUqtimF7B6qW4GBdczaG6jvqKutS1Nh":69, "nnJDY1xCRgWQc7vBXHUPMPsEynuZW23Y3P": 30.999}'
+shibetoshi:~$ luckycoin-cli createrawtransaction "$utxos_to_use" '{"nWSYUqtimF7B6qW4GBdczaG6jvqKutS1Nh":69, "nnJDY1xCRgWQc7vBXHUPMPsEynuZW23Y3P": 30.999}'
 01000000013324faf8f03695261611669f5bdd93b68a86cf02db12dc46642ed50666ed69b80000000000ffffffff0200a5459b010000001976a91418a89ee36293f15c4db4c01173babd579243161188ac60b8c4b8000000001976a914c6977da37560e1432c2e14e16952981a4c272cac88ac00000000
 ```

 You can combine multiple UTXO and send it to multiple recipients by extending the `utxos_to_use` and recipient JSON structures.

 > **Tip:** The transaction returned is encoded in hexadecimal encoding.
-You can use `dogecoin-cli decoderawtransaction` or `dogecoin-tx -json` to convert the content to JSON format.
+You can use `luckycoin-cli decoderawtransaction` or `luckycoin-tx -json` to convert the content to JSON format.

 ##### signrawtransaction